Reading Time: 3 minutes

 Heart attack on holiday?
 What's the best thing to do?

-A heart attack on holiday can affect not just older travellers, but, in fact, anyone.
+A heart attack on holiday can affect not just older travelers, but, in fact, anyone.
 It is all the more important to know what to do in an emergency – it can literally save a life.

 When holidaymakers fall ill abroad, communication with the local doctors is often limited by language barriers.
 If a holidaymaker has a heart attack abroad it is often difficult to provide any comprehensible information about previous illnesses or a list of medicines that he or she regularly uses.
 This makes getting the appropriate medical care more complicated.
 In addition, in many foreign hospitals, especially in non-european countries, the medical standards are not as high as in e.g. the UK, the USA, Germany or France.
-Therefore, after a heart attack on holiday, good cardiological treatment is usually only possible in a German hospital.
+Therefore, after a heart attack on holiday, good cardiological treatment is usually only possible in another hospital.
 That is why, in many cases, rapid medical repatriation of the patient makes so much sense.

 Medical repatriation by helicopter after a heart attack